Phrase of the day: slap bang in the middle

 We take these words for granted and think it must be obvious to everyone that these things just sound like this.
 They are, however, very culturally rooted.
 I first realised when I started learning Indonesia and noticed that in comics, dogs said guk! guk! when barking – not woof! woof!
 I still remember the hilarity that resulted when I first asked a class of international students what dogs said – and learned that Turkish dogs say hev hev, Spanish dogs guau guau, Japanese dogs wang wang, Icelandic dogs voff voff and so on.

-I used to teach a lot of closed Japanese groups and spent some time working in Hiroshima, where I learned that Japanese is very rich in onomatapoeic words, but that none of them sounded anything like I’d imagine things to sound myself!
+I used to teach a lot of closed Japanese groups and spent some time working in Hiroshima, where I learned that Japanese is very rich in onomatopoeic words, but that none of them sounded anything like I’d imagine things to sound myself!
 I mean, when someone yawns, do you hear fuwaa?
 Does heavy rain make a zaa-zaa noise?
 And do bombs explode with a dokan?
 Nope!
 For me neither.

 You may be wondering why we’re talking about all of this today.
 Well, it’s because during our summer school, one of our students rented a room in Zone 1, near the British Museum.
-When we were chatting over coffee about where everyone was staing, she replied proudly slap bang in the centre of the city – and then added Well, that’s what it says on the website anyway.
+When we were chatting over coffee about where everyone was staying, she replied proudly slap bang in the centre of the city – and then added Well, that’s what it says on the website anyway.

 Slap bang is an adverb often used as part of a description of where things are (or were) and often collocates with in the middle of, to create the idea of absolutely in the very middle of the middle!
 So in London people often complain about how high rents are if you live slap bang in the middle of town, or how they came out of a tube station one day only to find themselves slap bang in the middle of a British National Party demo!